akonno/drawstuff-modern/README.md

 These limitations are primarily related to performance optimization and do not affect correctness or API compatibility.

+### Rendering order and overlays (drawstuff-modern note)

+drawstuff-modern uses deferred and batched rendering internally to achieve high performance, especially for instanced primitives and registered meshes.

+As a result, draw calls issued from the user `step()` callback are not always rendered immediately to the framebuffer.
+Scene geometry may be flushed later in the frame, after `step()` returns.

+For this reason, drawing HUDs, text, or other 2D overlays directly from `step()` may lead to them being partially or fully overwritten by subsequent 3D rendering.

+To address this, drawstuff-modern provides an optional `postStep()` callback.
+If defined, `postStep()` is called after all internal 3D rendering has been completed and just before the frame is presented.

+User-defined HUDs and overlay rendering should be performed in `postStep()` rather than in `step()`.

+Several demo programs under `demo/demo_*.cpp` include simple HUD examples, such as FPS counters, implemented using `postStep()`, which can be used as reference code.

 ### Fast rendering of TriMesh objects (drawstuff-modern extension)

 The original drawstuff library did not provide a mechanism to pre-register